How to Generate Multi-file EHR Datasets for 1000 patients with exact distributions

 Step 4: Run generations to create a larger synthetic dataset

-Next, generate a thousand synthetic samples with one folder per patient—new names, closely following your desired distributions and requirements, with new histories, and realistic structure - ready for safe testing, training, validation, and demos.
+Next, generate a thousand synthetic patient datasets, one folder per patient, each with new names, realistic histories, and structure that follows your target distributions.
+The output is ready for testing, training, validation, and demos.

 Step 5: Evaluate and iterate (with humans if needed)